InfinityStudios01/iRatingView/README.md

 # iRatingView
-A flexible widget for android to graphically represent ratings
+A flexible widget for android to graphically represent ratings (Developing)